-We've been overwhelmed by the success of each and every school who took part in the program and continue to be blown away by teachers' commitment in transforming their classrooms with the Seven Steps.
+We've been overwhelmed by the success of the schools that took part in the program and continue to be amazed by teachers' commitment to transforming their classrooms with the Seven Steps.

-Nearly two years and 1,700 students later, the overwhelming evidence that together, teachers, schools and the Seven Steps can improve students' writing by multiple years - in as little as 10 weeks - has inspired us and everyone involved.
+The overwhelming evidence that together, teachers, schools and the Seven Steps can improve students' writing by multiple years - in as little as 10 weeks - has inspired us and everyone involved.
 We are immensely grateful to be able to see the changes in students' ability, attitudes and underlying passion for writing shine through.
-Together, we have made a lasting impact on these students, and over a million more throughout Australia.
+Together, we have made a lasting impact on these students, and over 2 million more throughout Australia.